DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 ### Multiplyer
-This blocks takes two signals and multpily them together and output the product of the two withe an aproximate scale facot of 1
+This blocks takes two signals and multpily them together and output the product of the two withe an aproximate scale factor of 1

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/9ab71280-caf1-4597-807d-710db841e157)